Most built-in commands commonly used to find files in $PATH

 The use case

-I tend to not leave Docker running on my MacBook, it tends to eat battery and slow down every other process including web browsing.
+I tend to not leave Docker Desktop running on my MacBook, it tends to eat battery and slow down every other process including web browsing.
 Because of that, I'm also tired of seeing:

 $ docker ps